 The Florida State Seminoles football program traces its roots back to 1899.
 The team would transfer to the University of Florida when Florida State became an all-women's college from 1905 to the end of World War II.
 Once men again began attending Florida State, the program was restarted, setting up the perfect in-state rivalry with the Florida Gators.
 Florida State's other major rivalry is with the University of Miami (Florida), with whom the Seminoles have long competed for ACC dominance.
+The Florida State football team has won over 17 conference titles and 3 national championships, with the most recent in 2013.
 Some of the great players to wear the Seminoles uniform include Charlie Ward, Chris Weinke, Deion Sanders, and Warrick Dunn, just to name a very few.
 Score with TicketCity - the place to go for Florida State Seminoles football tickets.

 Florida State Seminoles Football at Doak Campbell Stadium Address: 288 Champions Way, Tallahassee, Florida, 32306

 The Florida State Seminoles play their home games on Bobby Bowden Field at Doak Campbell Stadium in Tallahassee, Florida.
 The stadium has been home to the Seminoles since 1950 and holds over 82,000 screaming fans.
 As you approach this historic stadium you'll notice the statue of Chief Osceola with the word “Unconquered” carved below it, as well as a statue of living legend Bobby Bowden.
 It's a sight that underlines the history and proud tradition of Seminoles football.
 The Florida State Seminoles sideline is on the Doak Campbell Stadium sideline with sections 27-39.
 Doak Campbell Stadium parking information is covered in our Seminoles event guide.